Toilet-Bound Hanako-kun: Musical

 A stage musical adaptation produced by Polygon Magic ran in the Cool Japan Park Osaka TT Hall from January 22 to 24, 2021 and at the Tokyo Dome City Theater G-Rosso from January 28 to 31, 2021.
 It was directed by Kо̄tarо̄ Yoshitani, with Sayaka Asai writing the screenplay and lyrics, tak composing the music, Rika Mizuno as the music director and singing instructor, and Mamoru as the choreographer.
 The musical starred Eito Konishi as Hanako, Akari Takaishi as Nene Yashiro, Riki Tanimizu as Kou Minamoto, Ginga Shitara as Tsukasa Yugi, Daiki Mihara as Mitsuba, Fuyuna Asakura as Aoi Akane, Karen Sakura as Yako, Yūna Sekine as Sakura Nanamine, Hiromu Kuroda as Natsuhiko Hyūga, and Yūya Asato as Ryuujirou Tsuchigomori.

 Reception

 By February 2024, Toilet-Bound Hanako-kun had over 10 million copies in circulation.

 The series ranked fifth on AnimeJapan's "Most Wanted Anime Adaptation" poll in 2019.

 In a review of the anime series for NEO, Jones Alex praised the series and characters for being engaging, as well as the unique visuals, comparing Hanako-kun to a comic book brought to life, utilizing thick outlines, vibrant colors and distinct character proportions.

 In 2024, the series' first box set published by Yen Press was nominated for the Eisner Awards in the "Best Publication Design" category.

+By the end of the summer anime season in 2025 after season 2 part 2 aired the Toilet Bound Hanako-Kun anime was ranked seventh on the Anitrend top ten most popular anime list.
+It had previously spent 11 weeks ranked on the list with its record highest rank being third most popular.